 - Next add the tomatoes, bringing the sauce to a gentle boil.
 Stir in the chopped basil leaves, add the vanilla extract and season with paprika, sugar, salt and black pepper.
 Lower the heat (to medium-low) and let the sauce simmer on the stove or at least 30 minutes or so until it has thickened.
 Stir occasionally and adjust the seasonings as per your taste.
 During this time the herbs and spices will infuse their magic and the flavour of the tomatoes will be amplified and much more concentrated.

-Pro tip: follow the sauce with a thin layer of cheese before adding on the rest of your toppings.
+- Pro tip: when making your pizza, follow the sauce with a thin layer of cheese before adding on the rest of your toppings.
 From cherry tomatoes to olives, jalapeños, fresh basil leaves and finely diced green chillies – the options and combinations are as diverse as they are deliciously set up by an intensely-rich pizza sauce as the base!

 This is a big batch recipe, so you’ll have heaps of sauce left over for liberal use across dishes from pasta to shakshuka!
 You can refrigerate the sauce for up to 1 week or freeze it for up to 3 months.